 Her piquant but formal sense of humour crosses cultures: What did the Buddhist say to the pizza-man?
 Make Me One With Everything.
 If you allow a cultural shift, affecting metaphors a bit intentionally obscure and more apt to a Chinese ear emerge as just fine.
 At emotional moments there’s a change in Shanghai physical indoor space: “He thought the walls were creeping nearer to him.”
 Dramatic movement invites us to find out what this Asian-Canadian writer is up to.

 It’s also somehow Chinese, but here in a way that entails western sentiments, that this story is filled with reference, trope, and the theory and metaphysic of music: “… What was music?
 Every note could only be understood by its relation to those around it.
 Merged, they made new sounds, new colours, a new resonance or dissonance, a stability or rupture.”
 And (relevant to music) mathematics.
 Marie the narrator becomes a math professor.
 Numbering of chapters operates as a palindrome involving zero.
 The mathematical mysticism of JS Bach is of hidden messages in written things.
 This pretty face speaks in a second unexpected but clear language, but only if you know the code, we’re being shown.
-But this numerologic mysticism and also Chinese spiritualism reaches my completely western orientation: “She thought to herself, I must make myself fortunate.
+But numerologic mysticism and also Chinese spiritualism reaches my western orientation: “She thought to herself, I must make myself fortunate.
 But what was fortune?
 She had come to believe it was being exactly the same on the inside as on the outside.”
 Goodness.
 I’m put in mind of the Book of Memories.
-Feeling first, thinking subsequent: what the world sees is what you are .
+Feeling first, thinking subsequent.
+Your inside is out when your outside is in.